shimming-toolbox/susceptibility-to-fieldmap-fft/README.md

 cd susceptibility-to-fieldmap-fft
 ```

-Install the requirements
+Install the package

 ```
-pip install -r requirements.txt
+pip install .
 ```

 ## Usage
-To execute the scripts, you need to naviagte into the fft_simulation folder.
+Once the package is install, the command can be run directly from the terminal.
+Here is the description of the two commands available.

-### Analytical cases
+### analytical_cases

-The _analytical_case.py_ script allows for comparaison between simulated and analytical results for a spherical and cylindrical phantom.
+The _analytical_cases_ command allow for comparaison between simulated and analytical results for a spherical and cylindrical phantom.

-**Arguments**
+**Options**
 - -t, type : 'spherical' or 'cylindrical'
 - -b, buffer (optional, default=2): Buffer value for zero-padding around the phantom